In the Community

 More than $456 million was contributed in the following ways:

-- Uncompensated care for patients who are unable to pay for services
+- Uncompensated care for patients who lack financial resources to pay for health care services

-- Unreimbursed costs of public programs such as Medi-Cal and Medicare
+- Unreimbursed costs of government programs such as Medi-Cal and Medicare

 In addition, Sharp leads and participates in emergency and disaster planning to protect the health and safety of the San Diego community, and, through its All Ways Green initiative, has been an innovator in green practices to improve environmental and community health.

 Sharp hospitals use the findings from their triennial Community Health Needs Assessment to help guide the Sharp HealthCare Community Benefit Plan and Report, as well as individual Sharp hospital implementation strategies.